 Normal HCT levels in adults

 Normal HCT levels in women are 38 to 46 percent.
 Women naturally have a lower HCT level than men.
 Normal HCT levels in men are 42 to 54 percent.

-HCT levels in children vary with age.
+HCT levels in children varies with age.
 A newborn level should be 55 to 68 percent.
-By one month, normal levels are 37 to 49 percent.
-At the end of one year, 29 to 41 percent, and at 10 years, 36 to 40 percent.
-After puberty, the ranges are dependent on the patient's gender.
+By one month normal levels are 37 to 49 percent.
+At the end of one year, 29 to 41 percent, and at ten years, 36 to 40 percent.
+After puberty, the ranges are dependent on the sex of the patient.

 Causes of low HCT levels